skippyr/revelio/README.md

 ```

 You can change the mode Reveal is operating by using flags.
 By default, Reveal
-reveals the contents of the entries, but let's say, for example: you want to
+reveals the contents of the entries, but let's say, for example, you want to
 know the size of a file: for that use the `--size` flag.

 ```bash